 You might be tempted to buy a cheap house and then flip it to maximize your earning potential.
 However, if you are buying your first property, this might not be the best idea.
 House flipping requires insight into renovation work and skills in making large home improvements.
 As a novice rental property owner, you may end up investing a lot more money in the renovation project than the property is worth.

 Here’s a simple rule: operating expenses are directly proportional to the cost of the property.
 So, if you purchase an expensive house, it could be a source of great ongoing expenses.
-Therefore, experts suggest that, for the first house, investors should start from a low-cost house and gradually increase their investment to more expensive properties as they gain experience.
+Therefore, experts suggest that, for the first house, investors should start with a low-cost house and gradually increase their investment to more expensive properties as they gain experience.

 Tenants are always attracted to houses with outdoor areas.
 What makes it even better is that the area is usable and private.
 Tenants like the idea if they are allowed to make it their own by planting trees, placing furniture, and installing ornaments.
 So, if you can give this permission to potential tenants along with outdoor space, you are likely to get several rental applications from prospective tenants.